mhajjar36/Terraform/README.md

 # Terraform_Learning

-## Naming and Setting Up a Resource
+## Naming and Setting Up a Resource in main.tf